lodelestra-edu/docker-introduction-training/README.md

 5. List all your local docker images and check your new image are listed.
 6. Run a container from your image \<yourname\>/nmap:1.0 in interactive mode and install vim.
 7. Exit this container and create a new image \<yourname\>/nmap:1.1 from this.
-8. Use your new nmap image to scan the server iutweb.u-clermont1.fr .
+8. Use your new nmap image to scan the server iut.uca.fr .
     - How many open port do you find?

 ## C/ Docker Buildfile